🎃👻 Halloween is coming up on October 31, and it’s full of fun traditions!

-On this holiday, the American tradition is for children to dress up in costumes and go trick-or-treating, meaning they go from house to house in the neighborhood ringing the doorbell and gathering candy.
+On this holiday, American children dress up in costumes and go trick-or-treating, meaning they go from house to house in the neighborhood ringing the doorbell and gathering candy.

 ghost